titon/toolkit/docs/en/components/modal.md

 If an AJAX request returns a non-HTML response, say JSON or XML, the modal will not be shown.
-Instead of `position()` being called on the instance, `process()` will be called, which will fire the `onProcess` event.
+Instead of `position()` being called on the instance, `process()` will be called, which will fire the `process` event.

 The `process()` method can also trigger a callback automatically if the response is JSON.
 Simply return an index in the JSON response with the key `callback` and the value the name